gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Electronics", "Electronic Components" ]
+categories: [ Electronics, Electronic Components ]
-description: "The schematic symbol, frequency response, driver circuits, benders, multi-layer speakers, homemade crystals and more info about Piezos."
+description: The schematic symbol, frequency response, driver circuits, benders, multi-layer speakers, homemade crystals and more info about piezoelectric speakers.
 date: 2012-05-02
-lastmod: 2018-12-29
+lastmod: 2023-05-06
-tags: [ "pizeo", "schematic symbols", "schematic", "frequency response", "driver circuit", "crystal" ]
+tags: [ piezo, schematic symbols, schematic, frequency response, driver circuit, crystal ]
-title: "Piezos"
+title: Piezoelectric Speakers
-type: "page"
+type: page
 ---

 ## Overview

-Piezos (in the electrical component sense), are small speakers that feature a piezo-electric crystal.
-When you apply a voltage, the crystal distorts, vibrating a plate and producing noise.
-They are very loud for their relatively small size and price, and typically achieve over 90dB of sound pressure from an object the size of a few coins.
-The annoying beeps you hear from the insides of computer on boot-up or when you do something wrong (like mash the keyboard) are typically made with a piezo.
+_Piezoelectric speakers_ are small speakers that generate sound waves from electricity using the piezoelectric effect.
+When you apply a voltage to a piezoelectric crystal, the crystal distorts, vibrating a plate and producing noise. **They are very loud for their relatively small size and price**, and typically achieve over 90dB of sound pressure from an object the size of a few coins.
+Their disadvantage compared to traditional magnetic speakers is that they have a narrow bandwidth (typically only a few kilohertz, depending on how you specify the limits) and a very non-flat frequency response.
+So they are good for making beeps/chirps, but not so good as reproducing music or voice.
+The annoying beeps you hear from the insides of computer on boot-up or when you do something wrong (like mash the keyboard) are typically made with a piezo, as are the alarm noises from most smoke alarms.

 {{% figure src="piezo-photo.jpg" caption="Photo of an externally driven piezo.
 They tend to be smaller than their internally driven cousins."  width="400px" %}}